Pantun: Description

 A burgeon of flower in the dragon's mouth.

-This alludes to the foundation of Singapore in 1819 by Sir Stamford Raffles.
-The last line means a girl who is protected by a powerful man, and Sim suggests this may refer to Raffles's wife, Olivia.
+This alludes to the foundation of Singapore in 1819 by Sir Stamford Raffles: Sim suggests the "flower on the dragon's mouth" an allusion to Raffles's wife, Olivia Mariamne Devenish protected under Stamford's own power.

 Sometimes a pantun may consist of a series of interwoven quatrains, in which case it is known as a pantun berkait.
 This follows the $\mathrm{ABAB}$ rhyme scheme, with the second and fourth lines of each stanza becoming the first and third lines of the following stanza.
 Finally, the first and third lines of the first stanza become the second and fourth lines of the last stanza, usually in reverse order, so that the first and last lines of the poem are identical.
 This form of pantun has exercised the most influence on Western literature, where it is known as the pantoum.